 The main elements of the system architecture (i.e. first level elements of the architecture adopted for the system and identification of their reuse constraints).

-The principal characteristics of the project lifecycle and the incremental development of the system (e.g. successive versions, progressive implementation of system functions).
+The principal characteristics of the project lifecycle and the incremental development of the system (e.g. successive versions, progressive implementation of the functions of the system).

-The main elements supporting the project lifecycle (e.g. ground support equipments, and facilities).
+The main elements supporting the project lifecycle (e.g. ground support equipment, and facilities).

 The organizational constraints impacting system engineering activities (e.g. the external and internal industrial organization (e.g. contractors, partners, suppliers, own company) constraints).